 And if you are looking to schedule an upcoming trip to Hoi An.
 Culture Pham Travel will show you the famous dining niches below make you even more “Love” this ancient town.

 1. Chicken rice (Cơm Gà).

 Famous for culinary dishes in the ancient town of Hoi An, perhaps Ba Boi chicken rice is a name that is no stranger to many tourists.
 Present from the 50s of the 20th century, Ba Buoi chicken rice seems to have become a name associated with the development of Hoi An.
 Unlike chicken rice in many other places, Ba Buoi chicken rice is famous for free-range chickens.
 Chicken rice is cooked with many different rations and flavors such as boiled chicken rice, shredded chicken rice, chicken heart, etc.

-A plate of chicken rice at Ba Buoi costs from VND 35,000/ person.
+A plate of Hoi An chicken rice at Ba Buoi costs VND 35,000/ person.
 The restaurant is always busy, so if you want to enjoy this dish, sometimes you have to wait until 10 minutes to have a table.